naeglinghaff/bank_tech_test/README.md

 # Bank Account Tech Test

-Created in JavaScript and tested with Jasmine, ESLint, Instanbul
+Created in JavaScript and tested with Jasmine, ESLint, Node and Istanbul

 ## Running the program